Empty Nest Syndrome is Real

 Question: What is the title of this new book and what is the title of chapter one?

-If you are struggling with this question or signs and symptoms, I encourage you to connect with one of our therapists who would love to help you with this life transition.
-We have therapists ready in Dallas and Fort Worth to begin your healing journey.
+If you are struggling with this question or signs and symptoms, I encourage you to connect with one of our therapists near you who would love to help you with this life transition.
+Begin your healing journey!